-It’s 2 p.m., your eyelids feel heavy and your focus is fading.
-More than 60% of workers experience that familiar afternoon slump.
+It’s 2 p.m., your eyelids feel heavy, and your focus is fading.
+Over 60% of workers experience this infamous energy slump.

-The real question is no longer “Do I need energy?” but which drink you should choose to boost your brain without harming your health.
+The real question is no longer “Do I need energy?”, but which drink to choose to boost your brain without harming your health.

-To dive deeper into the topic, check out our full guide on natural energy drinks and sustainable energy .
+To learn more, also check out our complete guide on natural energy drinks and sustainable energy.

 Your concentration relies on 3 pillars:

-- Hydration: even mild dehydration can reduce performance
+- Hydration: slight dehydration can reduce your performance

-Industrial energy drinks often create an energy spike followed by a hard crash.
-The goal: stable energy without emotional rollercoasters.
+Industrial drinks often cause an energy spike followed by a sharp crash.
+The goal: stable energy without emotional ups and downs.

 The 12 best natural energy drinks